luizbgomide/sovereign/spells.md

 All enemy creatures within forty feet are affected.
 Targets make a Physical saving throw to resist, in which case the effects last only one round, otherwise lasting for one round per caster level.
 During this time all attacks made against the victims automatically hit and all damage dice they suffer are maximized.
 Any special defenses they may have against mundane weapons or certain types of injury are negated while the spell is on them.

 #### Everlasting
-The spell may be triggered as an Instant action by the caster, imparting a burst of unquenchable life force to all allied creatures within 50 feet.
+The spell may be triggered as an [Instant Action](/combat#instant-action) by the caster, imparting a burst of unquenchable life force to all allied creatures within 50 feet.

 For the next five rounds, no affected ally can be reduced below 1 HP, regardless of the damage inflicted upon them.
 At the end of the spell’s effect, the caster’s own life energy is exhausted, leaving them with only 1 HP.